Omniverse-Web3-Labs/Introduction/docs/Deployment.md

   5. Keep the terminal that displays the node output open to continue.

+Now, you can start exploring what it does using [polkadot-js](https://polkadot.js.org/) or [contract_ui](https://contracts-ui.substrate.io/)

 ### EVM-compatible chain
 You can deploy the contracts on any EVM-compatible chain, but let us use Goerli as example.
-Here I assume you are familiar with Ethereum, at least knowing how to crate an account and receiving some tokens from faucet.
+Here I assume you are familiar with Ethereum, at least knowing how to create an account and receiving some tokens from faucet.

 #### Clone omniverse-evm
 Enter your work directory, let's say `<WORK_DIR>`, input the code